By Lauren Rey

 CATEGORY 6 - FACT 2

-Established in 1732, the city of Vincennes is the oldest city in Indiana.
-Originally founded...
+Established in 1732, the city of Vincennes is the oldest in Indiana.
+Initially founded by...

 CATEGORY 6 - FACT 3

-Prior to European arrival, Indiana was home to over 16 different Native American tribes.
-Between...
+Before European arrival, Indiana was home to over 16 different Native American tribes.
+Between battles...

 CATEGORY 6 - FACT 4